-- If you start off with a big first week (something that makes one of the Nielsen or Billboard charts), it’s easy to go back and get support from anybody that had reservations before.
+- If you start off with a big first week (something that makes one of the Music Connect or Billboard charts), it’s easy to go back and get support from anybody that had reservations before.
 If you have a small first week, it has the opposite effect.
 It is very difficult to jumpstart the project after it’s already been released.
 You’ve probably used up most of your content pre-release and on release week.
 Thus, pre-release campaigns are MORE important that post-release campaigns.

 - Visibility in the industry.
 It’s similar to box scores in sports and a key tool for scouts.
 Charts are a way for the industry to keep tabs on who’s who.